foliant-docs/docs/src/tutorials/first_project.md

 ## Use Preprocessors

-Preprocessors are additional Foliant packages which transform your Markdown chapters in different ways.
+Preprocessors are additional Foliant packages that transform your Markdown chapters in different ways.
 You can do all kinds of stuff with them:

 -   include remote Markdown files or their parts in the source files,
 -   perform auto-replace,
--   render diagrams from textual description on build,
+-   render diagrams from their textual description on the build,
 -   restructure the project source or compile it into a single file for a particular backend.

 Preprocessors don't touch your sources in the `src` folder.
-Instead they copy them into a temporary directory and transform the fresh copies on each build.
+Instead, they copy them into a temporary directory and transform the fresh copies on each build.

 In fact, you have already used two preprocessors!
 Look at the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
 The `mkdocs` preprocessor made your files compatible with MkDocs’ requirements, and the <link src="!path src/preprocessors/flatten.md" title="Flatten">`flatten`</link> preprocessor was used to squash the project source into one file to produce a single PDF with Pandoc.
-These preprocessors where called by MkDocs and Pandoc backends implicitly.
+These preprocessors were called by MkDocs and Pandoc backends implicitly.

 Now let's add a preprocessor into the pipeline ourselves.
 We've chosen <link src="!path src/preprocessors/blockdiag.md" title="Blockdiag">Blockdiag</link> preprocessor for this tutorial.